-In the United States today, there are 7 active CSOs (Table 1), 4 station car programs (Table 2), 3 carsharing research pilots [CarLink, Intellishare, and ZEV Network Enabled Transport (ZEV-NET)], and over 10 programs currently planned for 2002 and 2003.
-Most CSOs follow the predominant European operational model: private individuals access cars from nearby neighborhood lots, returning them to the same lot.
-Several of these programs use advanced technology

-(i.e., smartcards, Internet-based reservations, and vehicle tracking) to facilitate reservations, operations, and key management.
+In the U.S. today, there are seven active CSOs (Table 1 below), four station car programs (Table 2 below), three carsharing research pilots (CarLink, Intellishare, and ZEV-NET), and over ten programs are currently planned for 2002-2003.
+Most CSOs follow the predominant European operational model: Private individuals access cars from nearby neighborhood lots, returning them to the same lot.
+Several of these programs use advanced technology (i.e., smartcards, Internet-based reservations, and vehicle tracking) to facilitate reservations, operations, and key management.
 Four are run as commercial businesses, six are nonprofits, one is a cooperative, and three are research pilots.

-The Dancing Rabbit Vehicle Cooperative, located in Rutledge, Missouri, has been in operation since 1998 as a cooperative.
-Car-Sharing Portland (now Flexcar Portland) was the first full-scale carsharing program in the United States, opening its doors in 1998.
-Flexcar started in Seattle in 1999, acquired CarSharing Portland in April 2001, and expanded to Washington, D.C., in November 2001.
+Dancing Rabbit Vehicle Cooperative (DRVC), located in Rutledge, Missouri, has been in operation since 1998 as a cooperative.
+CarSharing Portland (now Flexcar Portland) was the first full-scale carsharing program in the U.S., opening its doors in 1998.
+Flexcar started in Seattle in 1999, acquired CarSharing Portland in April 2001, and expanded to Washington, D.C. in November 2001.